lautarodragan/wookie-movies/README.md

 The landscape is still rapidly evolving.
 There is no single bullet-proof approach to testing SPAs.

-### React's Official Recommendations
+### Official Recommendations

 ReactJS' docs have [a page dedicated to testing](https://reactjs.org/docs/testing.html).
-In it they recommend two frameworks: Jest and React Testing Library.
+In it, they recommend two frameworks: Jest and React Testing Library.

+Next.JS [testing docs](https://nextjs.org/docs/testing) mention Cypress, Playwright, Jest and React Testing Library, and Vitest.

 ### Enzyme and Shallow Rendering